janruijgrok-a11y/ChangeVision-Infographics/README.md

 # ChangeVision AI Game Changers
-Various themes for ChangeVision, Buitenkamer and Virtual Nation State
+Various themes for discussions within ChangeVision and other platforms about AI Gamechangers.